Abe, Trump agree to discuss post-TPP bilateral trade framework | The Japan Times

 Abe and Trump agreed to:

-— oppose any attempt to undermine Japan’s administration of the Senkakus.
+- oppose any attempt to undermine Japan’s administration of the Senkakus

-— agree to launch high-level economic dialogue on trade, growth, other areas.
+- agree to launch high-level economic dialogue on trade, growth, other areas

-— vow to boost bilateral, regional economic ties through free, fair trade.
+- vow to boost bilateral, regional economic ties through free, fair trade

-— oppose militarization of outposts in South China Sea.
+- oppose militarization of outposts in South China Sea

-— press North Korea to abandon nuclear, ballistic missile programs.
+- press North Korea to abandon nuclear, ballistic missile programs

-— agree to proceed with planned transfer of U.S. base within Okinawa.
+- agree to proceed with planned transfer of U.S. base within Okinawa